Skip to Content

 Editor's note: This story contains graphic conversations about suicide.

 WOODLAND PARK, Colo.
-(KRDO) -- The Woodland Park Police Department received at least 11 calls for help preceding the death of a 29-year-old veteran.
+(KRDO) -- The Woodland Park Police Department received at least 11 calls for help before a 29-year-old veteran died by suicide.
 13 Investigates discovered officers failed to call mental health resources like they typically do and police department leadership allegedly concealed the records telling the full story.

 Calls for help